AlarkaSanyal/SimpleJavaExamples/README.md

 Checks if two strings are permutation of each other or not.

 **Concept**
 * Assume what characters are used.
 For example: ASCII or Unicode.
 If ASCII, whether ASCII Extended or not.
-Also, whether teh comaprison should be case sensitive or not.
+Also, whether the comparison should be case sensitive or not.
 * Compare the length of each string, if not equal, break.
-* An easy option is to use sort each word and compare. [sort(a).equals(sort(b))] (This is less efficient and not shown in the example)
+* An easy option is to use sort on each word and compare [sort(a).equals(sort(b))] (This is less efficient and not shown in the example)
 * Another option: Initialize an empty int array for each character ASCII value.
-Loop through one string and increasing the count for each character and then loop through the second string decreasing the count and checking if the count is less than 0 or not.
+Loop through one string and increase the count for each character and then loop through the second string decreasing the count and checking if the count is less than 0 or not.
 If at any time the count goes below 0, break.
 Else the strings are permutation of each other.

 ## LinkedList Examples